It's the Rush Limbaugh Program and the Excellence in Broadcasting Network.

 Howard Dean's not helping him do anything.

-Their fundraising is way down.
+They're fundraising his way down.

 Howard Dean's not winning any converts.

-Howard Dean goes out there and says the three things the Democrats have to do, make election day a national holiday, portability of pensions, and make sure that voting machines have a paper trail.
+Howard Dean goes out there and says the three things the Democrats have to do, make Election Day a national holiday, portability of pensions, and make sure that voting machines have a paper trail.

-Come on, folks, this is this is horrible.
+Come on, folks, this is horrible.

 This is pathetic.